Introduction

 "How big?"
 Grandma asked.

-I smiled and said, "I'll try to keep it under five hundred feet."
+"I'll try to keep it under five hundred feet," I said with a smile.

 "We better warn the Fire Marshal," Grandpa said.

 "That's a great idea Grandma!"
-I told her, "The name means literally blazingly delicious.
-That's why the chef has that charred leek ice cream."
+I told her, "The restaurant name literally means blazingly delicious.
+That's why Chef has that charred leek ice cream."

 "We will want probably a thousand of them, for the tables and for our gift shop," Mom added, her business sense kicking in.